Tuesday, November 18, 2025

 Mustafa It’s no high

-Franca I don’t care how no high it is, I am not riding a camel.
+Franca I don’t care how no high it is, I am not riding camel.

 Mustafa ok but it’s no camel, it’s dromedary

 I had almost the same conversation with Mohammad who lead Shauna and Jeff’s camels.
-He says you hold leash I say no, you hold leash, he says no scared, I say yes scared and walked along as he lead the camels across the widest beach I have ever seen.
-It was breathtaking, the ocean, the beach, the sand dunes and the city skyline behind us.
+He says you hold leash I say no, you hold leash, he says no scared, I say yes scared and I walked along at a safe distance from the camels as he lead them across the widest beach I have ever seen.
+It was breathtaking, the ocean, the beach, the sand dunes, the city skyline behind us and the intense blue sky.
 So gorgeous!
 Halfway, Mohammad says fatiguée?
-I say pas fatiguée he points to the space behind Jeff on the camel…uh …dromedary and says et vous?
+I say pas fatiguée, he points to the space behind Jeff on the camel…uh …dromedary and says et vous?
 I say pas moi.
-We walked all the way to Diabat talking about the camels, Cappuccino, 45 years old and James, 7 years old.
-I really expected them to have more Arabic sounding names.
-We walked all the way to Diabat, a hippy hangout of sorts, with roads for quad bikes.
-Two goats ramming each other in the middle of the street stopped traffic for a while, there is desert as far as the eye can see and they choose the middle of the only road that leads to Diabat for their little confrontation.
+He hands me the leash and tells me to hold it for “just a second” and he walked away with the camera and took pictures of me holding the freaking leash.
+I couldn’t figure out how to say HURRY UP in French so, of course, he took his time.
+I think he enjoyed it.
+We walked all the way to Diabat on the beach talking about, among other things, the camels, Cappuccino, 45 years old and James, 7 years old.
+I really expected them to have more Arabic sounding names like Borat or Hussein.
+Diabat is a hippy/teenagers hangout of sorts, with a couple of bars and roads for quad bikes.
+Two rams butting heads in the middle of the street stopped traffic for a while, there is desert as far as the eye can see in every direction and they choose the middle of the only road that leads to Diabat for their little confrontation.

-Mustafa took us to the sultan’s palace, or what remains of it, and I took a few more photos before my phone died.
+Mustapha took us to the sultan’s palace nearby, or what remains of it, and I took a few more photos as the sun was setting, and then my phone died.

 15,267 steps today not sure how many that is in camel steps.